Code-Institute-Submissions/jtuck15-milestone-project-1/README.md

 ## Features

 ### [Home Page](https://jtuck15.github.io/milestone-project-1/)
-- Carousel - this is a nice little display which allows user to view different pictures of the band when they visit the
+- Carousel - this is a nice little display which allows user to view different pictures of the band when they visit the home page
 - Sample Songs - allows users to listen to some songs by The Rolling Stones and it will also allow you to download the songs on some browsers

 ### [Band Page](https://jtuck15.github.io/milestone-project-1/band.html)